University of the Elderly Regulations

 Registration

-Once the review process is completed, each admitted student will receive a notification in the email provided with the instructions to proceed to the registration that is formalized in two steps:
+Once the review process is completed, each admitted student will receive a notification in the email provided with the instructions to proceed with registration, which is formalized in two steps:

-The entry document must contain the Name and surname of the student and as a concept: Interuniversity Majors (seminar short title)
+The admission document must include the name and surname of the student and as a concept: Interuniversitario Mayores (seminar short title)

-In accordance with the provisions of current regulations on the protection of personal data, we inform you that your personal data will be incorporated into the Rey Juan Carlos University data processing system.
-The purpose of the treatment is the fulfillment of the purposes related to the development of the functions and competences of the person responsible for the treatment.
-Specifically, these purposes are related to the skills of academic management and research, as well as the staff of the Rey Juan Carlos University.
+In accordance with the provisions of current regulations on the protection of personal data, we inform you that your personal data will be incorporated into the data processing system of the Rey Juan Carlos University.
+The purpose of the processing is to fulfill the purposes related to the development of the functions and competencies of the person responsible for the processing.
+Specifically, these purposes are related to the academic and research management competencies, as well as the staff of the Rey Juan Carlos University.
 The personal data collected will be kept for the time necessary to fulfill the aforementioned purposes.
-Personal data is processed in the exercise of the public powers that the Rey Juan Carlos University has conferred, in application of the Organic Law of Universities.
-The Rey Juan Carlos University will transfer the data to the Public Administrations that by Law require to know the information for the provision of the public service.
-The interested party may exercise the rights of access, rectification, limitation of treatment, deletion, portability and to challenge the automated individual decisions that may affect them.
-To do so, he may send a letter to the address Data Protection.
-Rey Juan Carlos University, C/ Tulipán, s/n, 28933-Móstoles or an email to the email address
+Personal data are processed in the exercise of the public powers that the Rey Juan Carlos University has conferred, in application of the Organic Law of Universities.
+The Rey Juan Carlos University will transfer the data to the public Administrations that by Law require knowing the information for the provision of the public service.
+The interested party may exercise the rights of access, rectification, limitation of processing, deletion, portability and to challenge individual automated decisions that may affect them.
+To do this, he may send a letter to the Data Protection department.
+Universidad Rey Juan Carlos, C/ Tulipán, s/n, 28933-Móstoles or an email to the email address

 You can expand this information on the website www.urjc.es/data-protection for each treatment of the Rey Juan Carlos University.